Nonhle-M/oibsip_taskno/README.md

-# Python BMI Calculator
+# Random Password Generator

 ## Overview

-This project is a simple Body Mass Index (BMI) calculator built using Python.
-It was created as part of my journey learning Python programming and demonstrates the use of user input, variables, arithmetic operations, conditional statements, and basic program logic.
+This project is a Python application that generates secure random passwords based on user-defined criteria.
+It was developed to practise Python programming concepts such as randomisation, string manipulation, loops, and user interaction.

 ## Features

-* Accepts user height and weight as input
-* Calculates Body Mass Index (BMI)
-* Classifies BMI into standard weight categories
-* Displays results in an easy-to-read format
+* Generates random passwords
+* Allows user-defined password length
+* Includes uppercase letters
+* Includes lowercase letters
+* Includes numbers
+* Includes special characters

 ## Technologies Used